rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 ideally with some working call routing code of some sort.
 If you manage an Asterisk server at work, that will do just fine.

-WARNING: Don’t attempt this stuff live on production servers unless you really like abuse.
+WARNING: Don't attempt this stuff live on production servers unless you really like abuse.

 ## Approach